-This policy has been drawn up in compliance with the obligations introduced by Legislative Decree no. 49/2019 of May 9th, 2019, which transposes the so-called Shareholding Rights Directive 2 (Directive (EU) 2017/828) and Consob Resolution No 21623 of 10 December 2020.As an asset manager, GenAM believes in active ownership and in engagement as factors contributing to risk mitigation and value creation for its clients and investors and defines the pillars leading its engagement and monitoring behavior vis-à-vis Investee Issuers relating to the collective and individual portfolios it manages.
+This policy has been drawn up in compliance with the obligations introduced by Legislative Decree no. 49/2019 of May 9th, 2019, which transposes the so-called Shareholding Rights Directive 2 (Directive (EU) 2017/828) and Consob Resolution No 21623 of 10 December 2020.
+As an asset manager, GenAM believes in active ownership and in engagement as factors contributing to risk mitigation and value creation for its clients and investors and defines the pillars leading its engagement and monitoring behavior vis-à-vis

-For these purposes, this Engagement Policy sets out the fundamental rules that GenAM is required to apply for the exercise of rights linked to shares and bonds in Investee Issuers under management and describes the ways in which GenAM integrates the commitment as an asset manager in its investment strategy, taking into account best practices from international standards as well as relevant national stewardship codes.
+For these purposes, this Engagement Policy sets out the fundamental rules that GenAM is required to apply for the exercise of rights linked to shares and bonds in investee issuers under management and describes the ways in which GenAM integrates the commitment as an asset manager in its investment strategy, taking into account best practices from international standards as well as relevant national stewardship codes.